Oz-Lin/Zr-Leader-Ultimate/README.md

 * Possibility to remain leader until the map is changed.
 * Possibility of placing several markers.
 * The leader can mute too many players for a set time
+* The leader can now appoint a helper.
+* The leader and helper can shine through walls.

 ### Server ConVars